kantoon/StreamsToVisualization/README.md

-# ** Senior Project:  A Visual Display of Trending Topics **
+# Senior Project:  A Visual Display of Trending Topics

 The objective of this project is to create a system that receives streams of textual information from various sources and extracts and displays entities found within those sources.
-My goal is to create a
+My goal is to create a system that allows trending topics pulled from text to be viewed in a visually concrete and organized fashion.

 This project will incorporate many ideas including but not limited to the following:
 - Natural Language Processing